elastic/examples/Alerting/monitoring_free_disk_space/README.md

 ## Data Assumptions

 * The Watch assumes each document represents a node_stat update as produced by the Monitoring plugin for a specific host i.e. Each document contains a disk report for a specific host on which ES is running.
-* The watch assumes the index pattern `<.monitoring-es-2-{now/d}>`.
+* The watch assumes the index pattern `.monitoring-es-test`.
-**The index prefix should be modified prior to production deployment to target the correct version of the X-Pack monitoring indices**.
-It defaults to 2.
+**This should be modified prior to production deployment to target the correct X-Pack monitoring index.
+It is recommend the user use date math to only target the current day's index e.g. <.monitoring-es-2-{now/d}>.**
 * The watch assumes the data is indexed into the type `node_stats`

 ## Other Assumptions